How to Back Up iPhone Photos to DropBox Automatically

+Did you know you can set iPhone photos to automatically backup to Dropbox?
 You can really never have too many backups of your most important files, and since our iPhone photos and pictures often fall into the ‘very important’ category, having an automatic backup solution directly from your iPhone can be a good idea.
 Yes, using iCloud will back up some photos, but it doesn’t offer direct access to a single picture the way that copying them to your computer does.
-That’s where Dropbox can come in, offering a bit of both worlds; direct photo access, but the photos are backed up to the cloud.
+That’s where Dropbox can come in, offering a bit of both worlds; direct photo access, but the photos are backed up to the cloud, and automatically.

 For the unfamiliar, Dropbox offers an excellent cloud based file storage solution that is free at the entry level for 2GB of space.
 Referring friends and others to sign up can net you a total of 18GB of free space, otherwise Pro paid solutions offer anywhere from 100GB to 500GB at monthly rates.
 If you intend on backing up tons and tons of photos to DropBox, jumping to one of the paid plans is probably a good idea, but even at the free level you can store a fair amount of your most important pictures and access them again at any time from anywhere.